wholesomevalue/valueblog/content/posts/naked.md

 ![](/img/pedo.jpg)

-This type of MM just don't give a shit about risk (they're too big to fail), and don't think their trillion dollar fortune is large enough, and so don't just want to play the [spread game](https://www.youtube.com/watch?v=-zTHKcJEGe8) to earn a decent living, nope! they go start grooming and abusing...
+This type of MM just don't give a shit about risk (they're too big to fail), and don't think their trillion dollar fortune is large enough, and so don't just want to play the [spread game](https://www.youtube.com/watch?v=-zTHKcJEGe8) to earn a decent living - they abuse, groom and play dirty...

 Now the risk with selling shorts while naked is that your junk is exposed, actually its not really (due to the way the DTCC/NCSS `Continuous Net Settlement (CNS)` system works, which I'll get into [later](#dtcc)), but you are exposed: